evalaplace/evalaplace.github.io/_pages/about.md

  gravitational-wave progenitors.
 Learn more about this in the [research](/research/) section.

- I'm also interested in developing computing tools for astrophysics, including a real-time monitor of the activity of Be X-ray binaries, and TULIPS, the Tool for Understanding the Lives, Interiors, and Physics of Stars.
+ I'm also interested in developing computing tools for astrophysics.
+Tools I have developed or am currently developing include a real-time monitor of the activity of
+ Be X-ray binaries, and TULIPS, the Tool for Understanding the Lives, Interiors, and Physics of Stars.
 Learn more about this in the [computing tools](/tools/) section.